 Music Technology Philosophy

-I ask students to practice creating music with computer software while critically responding to music through active listening, transferring knowledge to composition and arranging, while gaining an appreciation for modern tools while creating “art” (Watson, 2011).
+Students are asked to practice creating music with computer software while critically responding to music through active listening, transferring knowledge to composition and arranging, while gaining an appreciation for modern tools while creating “art” (Watson, 2011).
 According to Elliott, music involves more than critically thinking about music, but also “practice” that results in “actions and outcomes” when creating music (What Does Praxial Mean section, n.d., para.
 3).
 Music and technology is designed to develop skills in understanding music, as art, through songwriting, composition, and production by exploring the music of many generations, genres, and cultures.
 Music is a diverse human practice where the act of music making creates a rich and meaningful experience, regardless of culture (Elliott, 2010).
-As a result, I suggest a praxial philosophy for music technology so students will actively be applying “music-making” skills to content material (Elliott, 2005; Dorfman, 2013).
+As a result, I suggest a praxial philosophy for music technology so students actively apply “music-making” skills to content material (Elliott, 2005; Dorfman, 2013).

 As previously mentioned, I DO suggest a praxial philosophy for Music Technology, but I do not discount the value of other educational philosophies and teaching strategies (Apple, 2000; Elliott, 2005; Jorgensen, 2014).
 Jay Dorfman (2013) presented the idea for Technology-Based Music Instruction or TBMI, a pedagogical approach that suggests technology is applied to music, instead of music being applied to technology.
 I find it important to know and understand existing philosophies and teaching strategies, then further develop them into our own.
 By applying a TBMI method, I relate technological and pedagogical content to course material (Dorfman, 2013; Mishra & Koehler, 2006; Shulman, 1986).
 For example, praxialism is employed for humans to recognize “subjectivity and individuality as both a means and as an end of becoming fully rational”, but in TBMI, teachers often label the “types” of students they teach and the successes of those students (Regelski, 2002, p.
 8).
 I also consider individuality to be important in curriculum development, and take into consideration the need for consistency and sequential instruction when working with special needs students (DeVito, 2011).